-Because you are right, just solving DoD's problem is crucial and, I would say, a necessary condition for almost everything else.
+Because you are right, just solving DOD's problem is crucial and, I would say, a necessary condition for almost everything else.
 But it is not sufficient because we have other instruments of national power that we don't want to see withering on the vine without adequate funding.

-15 Senator Reed: Madam Secretary, your comment?
+Senator Reed.
+Madam Secretary, your comment?

-Ms. Flournoy: I would agree.
-In just about every operation we conduct, every problem we try to solve, there has got to be an integrated, balanced interagency approach.
-And when one instrument is well funded and the others are on life support, that doesn't work so well.
+Ms. Flournoy.
+I would agree.
+In just about every operation we conduct, every problem we try to solve, there has to be an integrated, balanced interagency approach.
+When one instrument is well funded and the others are on life support, that doesn't work so well.
 So I think our intention was to talk about the instruments of national security more broadly.

-Senator Reed: Let me shift to another topic that you talked about in your report, which is increasingly critical.
+Senator Reed.
+Let me shift to another topic that you talked about in your report, which is increasingly critical.
 That is cyber operations.
 It just, from afar, looking at some of the recent operations of the Russians in the Crimea, et cetera, that cyber seems to be the first act of any sort of military operation today.
-And the line between a cyber incident and a military operation is getting less and less distinct.
+The line between a cyber incident and a military operation is getting less and less distinct.

-Your comments generally about the efforts we should undertake with respect to cyber through the DoD and others?
-And again, this touches the whole spectrum.
+Your comments generally about the efforts we should undertake with respect to cyber through the DOD and others?
+Again, this touches the whole spectrum.
 Everything is cyber these days.

-10 Ambassador Edelman: You know, Senator Reed, I am at 11 something of a disadvantage because I have trouble booting 12 up my own computer, and I am like many people of my age, 13 very reliant on my younger sons to get me out of trouble.
-14 Senator Reed: Or grandkids.
+Ambassador EDELMAN.
+Senator Reed, I am at something of a disadvantage because I have trouble booting up my own computer, and I am like many people of my age, very reliant on my younger sons to get me out of trouble.

+Senator REED.
+Or grandkids.

-15 Ambassador Edelman: But the reality is we rely, our 16 military forces rely, extensively on cyber and not only 17 encrypted systems, but on the open Net.
-And that is a huge problem for us whenever we are involved in an operation of 18 19 any kind, and I think we are all painfully aware of the 20 vulnerabilities that we face.
-We do cite cyber as one of 21 the capabilities that needs further attention and a lot more 22 work.
+Ambassador EDELMAN.
+But the reality is we rely, our military forces rely, extensively on cyber and not only encrypted systems, but on the open Net.
+That is a huge problem for us whenever we are involved in an operation of any kind, and I think we are all painfully aware of the vulnerabilities that we face.
+We do cite cyber as one of the capabilities that needs further attention and a lot more work.

 But you have put your finger on one problem that I don't think we have completely resolved as a government.
 My colleague may have more recent experience with this.
-But as

-I said, DoD relies on the open Internet, and yet it doesn't really have the responsibility for defending it.
-It has got the responsibility for defending dot-mil.
-And so, we really have to -- this is one area where the whole of government has to be involved, particularly for DoD.
+But as I said, DOD relies on the open Internet, and yet it doesn't really have the responsibility for defending it.
+It has the responsibility for defending dotmil.
+So, we really have to-this is one area where the whole of government has to be involved, particularly for DOD.

-6 Senator Reed: Madam Secretary?
+Senator REED.
+Madam Secretary?

-Ms. Flournoy: I would just add I think it is a very 7 8 important area of emphasis, and there are many dimensions to 9 the challenge.
-One is building the human capital and the 10 expertise that is needed within the Government, and access 11 to it outside of Government.
-Figuring out how we are going 12 to organize ourselves beyond DoD, across the whole of government, given that different agencies have different 13 14 authorities and areas of expertise.
+Ms. Flournoy.
+I would just add I think it is a very important area of emphasis, and there are many dimensions to the challenge.
+One is building the human capital and the expertise that is needed within the Government, and access to it outside of Government.
+Figuring out how we are going to organize ourselves beyond DOD, across the whole of government, given that different agencies have different authorities and areas of expertise.

 How we are going to work with the private sector, which now holds so much of our critical infrastructure.
-And frankly, the legislative framework that deals with questions of liability and otherwise that would enable the kind of public-private cooperation that is needed to be effective in this area.
+Frankly, the legislative framework that deals with questions of liability and otherwise that would enable the kind of public-private cooperation that is needed to be effective in this area.

-21 Senator Reed: Thank you very much.
-Thank you for your22 great work.
+Senator Reed.
+Thank you very much.
+Thank you for your great work.

-- 24 Chairman McCain: Senator Inhofe? - 25 Senator Inhofe: Thank you, Mr. Chairman.
+Chairman McCain.
+Senator Inhofe?

+Senator Inhofe.
+Thank you, Mr. Chairman.

-1 Ambassador, when you are my age, you will be depending 2 on your grandchildren's advice, not just your children's.
+Ambassador, when you are my age, you will be depending on your grandchildren's advice, not just your children's.